autolab-project/autolab/docs/low_level/open_and_use_preconf.rst

 .. note::

-	You can instantiate a *Driver* using one of the available configuration and overwrite in the same time some of its parameters values, by providing them in the ``get_driver_by_config``:
+	You can overwrite some of the parameters values of a configuration by simply providing them in the ``get_driver_by_config`` function:

 	.. code-block:: python